Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Introduction

 \section{Introduction}

-Fragmentation Functions (FFs) play an important role to study the non perturbative parton structure of hadrons at the Large Hadron Collider (LHC), and future high-precision hadron production measurements at Electron Ion Collider (EIC)~\cite{Aguilar:2019teb,AbdulKhalek:2021gbh} and Future Circular Collider (FCC)~\cite{FCC:2018byv,FCC:2018vvp}.
-Hence, up-to-date methodological, experimental and theoretical developments need to be considered to calculate well-established FF sets as well.
-To this end, most recently, several global QCD analyses have been performed to determine the FFs of charged pion and kaon~\cite{AbdulKhalek:2022laj}, and unidentified light hadrons~\cite{Soleymaninia:2022alt} by including all available data from single inclusive electron-positron annihilation (SIA) and semi-inclusive deep-inelastic scattering (SIDIS) processes.
-The Neural Network (NN) as a modern optimization technique to minimize the bias of parametrization is considered.
-In order to obtain the probability density distribution in the fitting analysis, the Monte Carlo method has been employed.
-These analyses have been performed using the publicly available {\tt MontBlanc} package~\cite{MontBlanc}.
+Fragmentation Functions (FFs) play a crucial role in investigating the non-perturbative parton structure of hadrons at the Large Hadron Collider (LHC).
+They are also of great significance for future high-precision hadron production measurements at the Electron Ion Collider (EIC)~\cite{Aguilar:2019teb,AbdulKhalek:2021gbh} and the Future Circular Collider (FCC)~\cite{FCC:2018byv,FCC:2018vvp}.

+Hence, methodological, experimental, and theoretical developments need to be considered to calculate well-established FF sets as well.
+To this end, most recently, several global QCD analyses have been performed to determine the FFs of charged pion and kaon~\cite{AbdulKhalek:2022laj} and unidentified light hadrons~\cite{Soleymaninia:2022alt} by including all available data from single-inclusive electron-positron annihilation (SIA) and semi-inclusive deep-inelastic scattering (SIDIS) processes as well.

+The Neural Network (NN) is considered as a modern parametrization technique to minimize the bias.
+To obtain the probability density distribution of extracted FF used for uncertainty estimation in the fitting analysis, the Monte Carlo method has been employed.
+These analyses have been performed using the publicly available \texttt{MontBlanc} package~\cite{MontBlanc}.
 The analysis for FFs of unidentified light charged hadrons has been extracted up to next-to-leading order (NLO), and the FFs of pion and kaon have been determined up to next-to-next-to-leading order (NNLO) accuracy.

-The perturbative corrections for SIA up to NNLO are available~\cite{Rijken:1996ns,Almasy:2011eq}, and recently the derivation of approximate NNLO corrections to SIDIS has been completed by expanding the resumed expressions~\cite{Abele:2021nyo}.
-The authors of Ref.~\cite{AbdulKhalek:2022laj} have extended the theoretical accuracy up to NNLO corrections as well.
-Consequently, the {\tt MontBlanc} package takes advantages of these developments and could calculate the FFs for different hadrons up to NNLO by including SIA and SIDIS measurements.
+The perturbative corrections for single-inclusive electron-positron annihilation (SIA) up to NNLO are available~\cite{Rijken:1996ns, Almasy:2011eq}.
+Recently, the derivation of approximate NNLO corrections to semi-inclusive deep-inelastic scattering (SIDIS) has been completed by expanding the resumed expressions~\cite{Abele:2021nyo}.
+The authors of Ref.~\cite{AbdulKhalek:2022laj} have also extended the theoretical accuracy up to NNLO corrections.
+Consequently, the \texttt{MontBlanc} package takes advantage of these developments and can calculate the FFs for different hadrons up to NNLO by including SIA and SIDIS measurements.